Sillybutts/Cynthia/README.md

 - Green:
 - - MagwellBack, 100% infill, 5 walls.
+- - All the tall green parts benefit from a brim.
+- - To be safe, I recommend you print each tall part one at a time.
 - - Everything else, 20% Gyroid, 5 walls.

 # THIS BLASTER IS NOT YET RELEASED.
 THERE ARE NO FILES, YOU CAN NOT GET ONE YET.